BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 The math of the get arc length takes the quadratic coefficients and writes the derivative.
 Since the algorithm has the benefit of knowing the curves always quadratic in nature the algorithm can arithmetically calculate the integral of the arc length.

-### Important Note: tThe coefficients have to be rounded to avoid Python bit inaccuracies when handling large numbers.
+### Important Note: The coefficients have to be rounded to avoid Python bit inaccuracies when handling large numbers.

 ```
 def get_arc_length(curve, interval_1, interval_2):